Emigrant Wilderness: History

-Dam Controversy
+Dam controversy

 Since 1975, 18 small dams in the Emigrant Wilderness have been the source of an unresolved political debate.
 The dams were constructed by anglers who tightly stacked nearby stones and boulders.
 Some support proposals to maintain the dams while others feel the dams should be allowed to decay in keeping with the Wilderness Act.
 A decision by the Stanislaus National Forest to compromise and leave some dams to naturally deteriorate while allowing maintenance of others was overturned in court in 2006, reigniting some of the controversy.
 The Forest Service chose not to appeal and the dams will gradually disappear.

 Recreation

 From Sonora Pass in the north, the Pacific Crest Trail follows a scenic route at the east edge of the Emigrant Wilderness along the high ridge past Leavitt Peak, turns further east from Kennedy Canyon to Bond Pass, and then heads south down Jack Main Canyon.

 Many other trails criss-cross the Emigrant Wilderness, from Leavitt Meadow on the East side, Kennedy Meadow on the West side, and other trailheads.
-Highlights include cliffs in the Granite Dome area and lakes such as Emigrant Lake, Huckleberry Lake, and Lake Lertoria.
+Highlights include cliffs in the Granite Dome area and lakes such as Emigrant Lake, Huckleberry Lake, and Lake Lertora.